Snoutband/SQLAnalysis/README.md

-# This Project will show what I have learned from SQL on a dataset.
+# The purpose of this project is to use SQL to analysis a dataset.
-# This project will include workarounds, for certain errors in the comments.
+# This project will include workarounds, for certain errors on different branches